nickgamb/mindgardenai-site/src/pages/blog/2024-07-22-brainwaves-as-a-factor.md

 ---
 templateKey: blog-post
-title: "Brainwaves as a Factor: Authentication using your mind"
+title: "Brainwaves as a Factor: Passwordless Login Using Your Mind"
 date: 2024-07-22T02:23:40.455Z
 description: There are few things more resistant to phishing than a machine learning model trained on an individual’s brain scans.
 Let’s build one!
 Learn